wongatron/calendar/18-slideshow.md

 ### Try It Yourself - How To Use the impress.js Template Pack

 If you want to try it yourself, install (fetch) the new template pack.
-Issue the command:
+Type the command:

     $ slideshow install impress.js

 Or as an alternative clone the template pack using `git`.
-Issue the commands:
+Type the commands:

     $ cd ~/.slideshow/templates
     $ git clone https://github.com/slideshow-templates/slideshow-impress.js